-- Location and delineated area of operational sites or sourcing areas pertaining to high-impact commodities and locations prioritized in Step 2. - Origin and volumes at the production unit level or sourcing area level. - Baselining for ecological and social condition of the landscape (see list of potential metrics in section 3.3.1 below).
+- Location and delineated area of operational sites or sourcing areas pertaining to conversion-driving commodities and locations prioritized in Step 2. - Origin and volumes at the production unit level or sourcing area level.

-All companies that select a landscape initiative will have to acquire data required by the Maturity Matrix in section 3.2.2 to demonstrate that the landscape initiative meets the minimum criteria for target validation.
+All companies that select a landscape initiative will have to acquire data required by the Maturity Matrix in section 3.2.2 to demonstrate that the landscape initiative meets key criteria for target validation.